tmandekic/Music-Library/MusicLibWebAPI/README.md

 To facilitate testing, each repository class has matching interface: services are initialized with repository interfaces to access data.
 That way, testing framework can inject its own repository to use for unit tests.

+	- [Matthew Jones: The Repository-Service Pattern with DI and ASP.NET 5.0][1]

 ## Entity Framework